xuzhg/Document/_posts/2015-04-17-02-04-convention-model-builder.md

 category: "2.
 Defining the model"
 ---

-In the previous two sections, we walk you through the required aspects to build an Edm Model by directly using **[ODatalib](https://www.nuget.org/packages/Microsoft.OData.Core/)** or leveraging WebApi OData’s ODataModelBuilder’s fluent API.
+In the previous two sections, we walk you through the required aspects to build an Edm Model by directly using **[ODatalib](https://www.nuget.org/packages/Microsoft.OData.Core/)** or leveraging `ODataModelBuilder` fluent API in WebApi OData.

-Obvious, there are many lines you should code to develop a simple *Customer-Order* business model.
+Obvious, there are many codes you should add to develop a simple *Customer-Order* business model.
 However, Web API OData also provides a simple method by using `ODataConventionModelBuilder` to do the same thing.
-It's called convention model builder and can extremely reduce your workload.
+It's called **convention model builder** and can extremely reduce your workload.

-Convention model builder uses a set of pre-defined rules (called conventions) to help model builder identify Edm types, keys, associations, etc automatically, and add them into the final Edm model.
+Convention model builder uses a set of pre-defined rules (called *conventions*) to help model builder identify Edm types, keys, associations, relationships, etc automatically, and build them into the final Edm data model.

 In this section, we will go through all conventions used in convention model builder.
+First, let's see how to build the Edm model using `ODataConventionModelBuilder`.

 ### CLR Models

-We also use the *Customer-Order* business model present in abstract section.
+We also use the *Customer-Order* business model presented in abstract section.

 ### Build the Edm Model

-The following codes can add all related entity types, complex types, enum type and the corresponding entity sets in to Edm model:
+The following codes can add all related entity types, complex types, enum type and the corresponding entity sets into the Edm model:
 {% highlight csharp %}
 public static IEdmModel GetConventionModel()
 {